Becoming a Permanent Resident is a Two-Step Process

 Traveling on the Green Card without Abandoning Status

 You can travel internationally and reenter the U.S. with just your Green Card and your valid foreign passport.
-However, every Green Card holder needs to be aware that excessive international travel can result in the loss of your Permanent Resident status.
+However, every Green Card holder needs to be aware that excessive/prolonged international travel can result in the loss of your Permanent Resident status.
 If the government thinks you aren’t living permanently in the United States, they can consider your Green Card abandoned.

 The safest strategy possible is to keep all international travel under six months per year, and spend six months or more per year in the United States.
 Further, pay your U.S. income taxes to the IRS no matter where you are during tax season, and DO NOT mark yourself as a “nonimmigrant” on your tax documents as you are now considered an “immigrant.”
 You can also bring proof of your U.S. place of dwelling with you during international travel as an extra safeguard to demonstrate your continued residence in the U.S.